juliev42/juliev42.github.io/_pages/cv.md

   * Thesis: Access to accurate information about sexual health is a fundamental right, and it should be accessible to all.

 * Summer 2021-Winter 2023: Data Scientist at Cellular Longevity, Inc. (dba Loyal)
-  * Contributed to clinical trial design and a variety of cross-functional research projects to bring the first-ever longevity drugs to market.
+  * Contributed to the first-ever FDA-approved longevity clinical trial design and a variety of cross-functional research projects to bring longevity drugs to market.
   * Helped develop internal data science tools for use across the team
-  * Took leadership on the delivery of X-Thousand Dogs results, facilitating communication and rapid iteration between design, engineering, and user testing
+  * Took leadership on the delivery of consumer-facing X-Thousand Dogs results, facilitating communication and rapid iteration between design, engineering, and user testing.

 * Winter 2019 - Summer 2021: Research Assistant @ MEDG Szolovits Lab
   * Researched bias in medical algorithms and medical datasets